boschsensortec/BME280_SensorAPI/README.md

 By default, 64 bit variant is used in the API.
 If the user wants 32 bit variant, the user can disable the macro BME280_64BIT_ENABLE in bme280_defs.h file.

+### Sensor data units
+> The sensor data units depends on the following macros being enabled or not,
+> (in bme280_defs.h file or as compiler macros)
+>   * BME280_FLOAT_ENABLE
+>   * BME280_64BIT_ENABLE

+In case of the macro "BME280_FLOAT_ENABLE" enabled, The outputs are in double and the units are

+    - °C for temperature
+    - % relative humidity
+    - Pascal for pressure

+In case if "BME280_FLOAT_ENABLE" is not enabled, then it is

+    - int32_t for temperature with the units 100 * °C
+    - uint32_t for humidity with the units 1024 * % relative humidity
+    - uint32_t for pressure
+         If macro "BME280_64BIT_ENABLE" is enabled, which it is by default, the unit is 100 * Pascal If this macro is disabled, Then the unit is in Pascal

 ### Stream sensor data
 #### Stream sensor data in forced mode